-\begin{rem} Note that the existence of the optimal control $\optu$ is given by Prop.~\ref{prop: ctrl} and the existence of $k$ and $\unn$ defined by~\eqref{eqt: defk} and~\eqref{eqt: nn_u}.
+\begin{remark} Note that the existence of the optimal control $\optu$ is given by Prop.~\ref{prop: ctrl}, the existence of $\knn$ in~\eqref{eqt: defk}, and the existence of the optimal control with terminal cost $\J_{\knn}$.
 However, such $\optu$ may not be unique, since there may be more than one minimizer in~\eqref{eqt: defk}.
-It can be seen in the above proposition that the function $\unn$ defined with any minimizer $k$ in~\eqref{eqt: defk} provides an optimal feedback control in the problem~\eqref{eqt: optctrl_quadratic}.
+It can be seen in the above proposition any minimizer $k$ in~\eqref{eqt: defk} can define an optimal control in the problem~\eqref{eqt: optctrl_quadratic}.
 As a result, if $\argmin_{i\in\{1,\dots, m\}} \V_i(\tzero, \xzero)$ is not a singleton, then there may be more than one optimal control in the problem~\eqref{eqt: optctrl_quadratic}.
 This non-uniqueness is possible since the optimal control problem is a non-convex optimization problem, where the terminal condition $\J$ is non-convex.
-For a fixed initial position $\bx_0$ and initial time $t_0$, one candidate of open loop optimal control $\optu\colon [t_0,T]\to\R^l$ satisfies $\optu= \opuk$, where $\opuk$ is defined in~\eqref{eqt: eqt_vi_pf2} for a minimizer $k$ satisfying~\eqref{eqt: defk}.
-If there are more than one $k$ satisfying~\eqref{eqt: defk}, an arbitrary $k$ is selected to define $\unn$ first, and then an optimal control $\optu$ is defined using $\unn$. \end{rem}
+For a fixed initial position $\bx_0$ and initial time $t_0$, one candidate of open loop optimal control is $\bv^*_{\knn}$ in~\eqref{eqt: eqt_vi_pf2} with index $i=\knn$.
+If there are more than one minimizer in~\eqref{eqt: defk}, we select $\knn$ to be one minimizer, and then an optimal control $\optu$ is computed using $\unn$ in~\eqref{eqt: nn_u}. \end{remark}

-It is shown above that we obtain the feedback optimal control by the neural network architecture $\unn$.
-Then, combining the feedback form with the Cauchy problem~\eqref{eqt: ode_quadratic}, we obtain the following Cauchy problem
+\begin{remark} We can compute the open-loop optimal control using our proposed neural network architecture $\unn$.
+For a fixed initial time $t_0$ and initial position $\bx_0$, we combine the function $\unn$ with the Cauchy problem~\eqref{eqt: ode_quadratic} and obtain the following Cauchy problem

 By straightforward calculation using~\eqref{eqt: H2} and~\eqref{eqt: nn_u}, the differential equation above becomes